abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-e407/index.md

 This example is configured to work with the USBNSH instead of UART NSH, so the console will be shown over the USB\_OTG1 connector.

-On the console, type "ls /dev " and if the registration process goes fine, you should see a device called "ina219".
+On the console, type \"ls /dev \" and if the registration process goes fine, you should see a device called \"ina219\".
 Now execute the app ina219 to see the ambient pressure value.

 ### timer